-The 2019/20 financial year will be the first where eligible individuals can make additional catch-up concessional contributions by utilising unused concessional contributions cap amounts from previous years (note years prior to 2018/19 are not eligible).
+The 2020-21 financial year is the second year where eligible individuals can make additional catch-up concessional contributions by utilising unused concessional contributions cap amounts from previous years (note years prior to 2018-2019 are not eligible).

 To be eligible to make a catch-up concessional contribution, your total superannuation balance must be less than \$500,000 on 30 June of the previous financial year.
-Unused amounts are available for a maximum of five years, after which they will expire.
+Unused amounts are available for a maximum of 5 years, after which they will expire.